Phobia: Specific phobias

 A specific phobia is a marked and persistent fear of an object or situation.
 Specific phobias may also include fear of losing control, panicking, and fainting from an encounter with the phobia.
 Specific phobias are defined concerning objects or situations, whereas social phobias emphasize social fear and the evaluations that might accompany them.

 The DSM breaks specific phobias into five subtypes: animal, natural environment, blood-injection-injury, situational and other.
 In children, blood-injection-injury phobia, animal phobias, and natural environment phobias usually develop between the ages of 7 and 9 reflective of normal development.
 Additionally, specific phobias are most prevalent in children between the ages 10 and 13.
 Situational phobias are typically found in older children and adults.

 Treatments

 There are various methods used to treat phobias.
 These methods include systematic desensitization, progressive relaxation, virtual reality, modeling, medication, and hypnotherapy.
 Over the past several decades, psychologists and other researchers have developed effective behavioral, pharmacological, and technological interventions for the treatment of phobia.

-Virtual Reality treatments produce similar effects to in vivo exposure, another efficacious therapy great for treating phobias.
-Although Virtual Reality is great for treating phobias, the treatment will not work for every phobia.
+Virtual Reality treatments produce similar effects to in vivo exposure, another efficacious therapy that is considered to be great for treating phobias.
+Although Virtual Reality is seen as a good treatment, the treatment will not work for every phobia.
 The treatment has positive effects, but depending on the phobia, in vivo would be another ideal treatment to use over Virtual Reality.
-In vivo exposure is a great way to reduce fear over time and is actually more preferred when trying to treat anxiety and fear related problems.
+In vivo exposure is seen as a great way to reduce fear over time and is actually more preferred when trying to treat anxiety and fear related problems.